tg-bomze/NeuralStockPredictor/README.md

 ![architecture](architecture.png)

 At the beginning, the input data array goes to the “Convolution” convolution layers and the “MaxPooling” union, which reduce its dimension.
 Then comes the “LSTM” recurrence layer, which allows you to store data in your memory for several iterations.
-Next, the Flatten anti-aliasing layer converts a two-dimensional data array into a one-dimensional one, after which the fully-connected “Dense” layer transfers data to the “Dropout” layer, which, by excluding a part of the data, protects the network from retraining.
+Next, the Flatten anti-aliasing layer converts a two-dimensional data array into a one-dimensional, after which the fully-connected “Dense” layer transfers data to the “Dropout” layer, which, by excluding a part of the data, protects the network from retraining.
 Further, after linear activation, we obtain forecast values at the output.

 After training the neural network, its accuracy was about **60%**, which indicates a very good forecasting quality.